alexjungaalto/masterthesis/README.md

 connected to "Chapter 2" if there is a reference from Chapter 1 to Chapter 2 or vice-versa (the dependency graph can be directed or undirected).

-- If your thesis presents a new ML method, it should be summarized as an algorithm pseudocode (e.g., using this command) that clearly indicates the required input (data and hyper-parameters) and output.
+- If your thesis presents a new ML method, it should be summarized as an algorithm pseudocode ([click me](https://www.overleaf.com/learn/latex/Algorithms)).
+An algoritm has a well-defined input (data, hyper-parameters) and output (e.g., model parameters).

 - Do not forget to label the axes of every plot.

 - Put some effort into crafting succinct and informative figure captions (some advice can be found [here](https://www.scu.edu/media/offices/provost/writing-center/resources/Tips-Figure-Captions.pdf)).

+- Each numbered equation must be referred to at least once in the text !

+- Each table or figure must be referred to at least once in the text !

 - Ask your friends, family or colleagues to give you feedback.
 Our group meetings are also a good place to obtain feedback.